ravelgwong/nosql-cpp/benchmark/report.md

 **The system is developed under unix based system , and command listed below may not run under Windows.**

-_As development under windows is not possible, please use the online linux development environtment on https://goor.me/1wDxJ_
+_As development under windows is not possible, please use the online linux development environment on https://goor.me/1wDxJ_

-### NodeJs build system
+### NodeJS build system

 Currently to test the speed and efficiency of the data structure nodejs is used to automate the whole process including the building, generation of random data and benchmarking.